MarceloPilatti/css-guide/README.md

 ### **2.1 Including css on the page** (*[details](https://www.w3schools.com/css/css_howto.asp)*)

-There are three main ways in which we may include CSS in our web pages:
+There are three main ways in which we can include CSS in our web pages:

 - **External Style Sheet** (*[example](https://www.w3schools.com/css/tryit.asp?filename=trycss_howto_external)*) - An external file linked to your HTML document;